MyCryptoHQ/knowledge-base-content/how-to/migrating/moving-from-mycrypto-to-metamask.md

 ### Importing your Existing Wallet

 - **Pros**: You don't need to transfer your funds to the wallet that MetaMask gives you.
 (Save on Eth Fees, Hurray!)
 - **Cons**: The current wallet you use could be compromised, and importing your wallet to MetaMask won't stop your funds from being stolen.
-It will not be secured by the backup seed that MetaMask gives you.
+It will not be secured by the Secret Recovery Phrase that MetaMask gives you.

 ### Using the new wallet MetaMask gives you